sipcapture/homer/README.md

  * [homer-api](https://github.com/sipcapture/homer-api): API Server and Backend Component
  * [homer-ui](https://github.com/sipcapture/homer-ui):  User-Interface and Frontend Component

-An installer & proper documentation are upcoming but all elements are fully functional and ready to be extended ;)
+An automated installer & proper documentation are upcoming but all elements are fully functional and ready to be manually installed, used and tested ;)

 *This repository still provides Homer 3.x branch until full switchover*